neatbasis/mycroft-messagebus-client/README.md

-# Mycroft Bus Client
+# Mycroft Bus Client LTS

+This project provides a long term support version of the Mycroft Bus Client.
+The original project is stalled and it has a problem with pinning the pyee version, which is a reason for exluding the original module from being used as a dependency in Home Assistant.
+This project was forked to enable the reimplementation and reactivation of the mycroft notify integration in Home Assistant.

-This module is a simple interface for the mycroft messagebus and can be used to connect to mycroft, send messages and react to messages sent by the Mycroft system.
+Mycroft Bus Client is a simple interface for the mycroft messagebus and can be used to connect to mycroft, send messages and react to messages sent by the Mycroft system.

 ## MycroftBusClient()